 We are looking for evidence of an ability to communicate effectively and persuasively, whether developed at school, university, work or otherwise.
 We are interested not just in traditional activities such as debating and mooting, but in any experience which demonstrates the above skills, such as acting, broadcasting, journalism, heading a fund-raising or political campaign or acting as a student representative.

-Up to five points will be awarded for the way in which you present yourself in your application form and for addressing the areas covered in the form in a focused, succinct and persuasive way.
+Points will be awarded for the way in which you present yourself in your application form and for addressing the areas covered in the form in a focused, succinct and persuasive way.